[FREE] 3 Hand-Picked Tools From the Positive Psychology Toolkit©!

 You can download them here.

-But when we took a step back and reflected on the collective journey that this year has brought us all on; we knew that tools that would help people make sense of uncontrollable events, reconnect with their values, and move forward in a more meaningful and optimistic way would have the biggest impact.
+But when we took a step back and reflected on the collective journey this year has brought us all on, we knew that tools that would help people make sense of uncontrollable events, reconnect with their values, and move forward in a more meaningful and optimistic way would have the biggest impact.

-‘Valued Living During Challenging Times’ – Seph Fontane Pennock, Co-Founder
+Valued Living During Challenging Times – Seph Fontane Pennock, Cofounder

-‘Valued Living During Challenging Times‘ helps clients identify whether they have lost touch with personal values in the context of a current challenging life event and to re-align with those values through valued action.
+Valued Living During Challenging Times helps clients identify whether they have lost touch with personal values in the context of a current challenging life event and realign with those values through valued action.

-‘Doors Closed, Doors Open’ – Lucinda Allen, Operations Manager
+Doors Closed, Doors Open – Lucinda Allen, CEO

-‘Doors Closed, Doors Open’ is all about cultivating optimism in the face of adversity and reframing setbacks or rejection into new opportunities.
+Doors Closed, Doors Open is all about cultivating optimism in the face of adversity and reframing setbacks or rejection into new opportunities.

-This tool really resonates with me – in fact, it sums up my last year quite perfectly.
+This tool really resonates with me; in fact, it sums up my last year quite perfectly.

-This led me to join the team at PositivePsychology.com, where I have more learning opportunities and the sector is more aligned with my passion for mental well-being.
+This led me to join the PositivePsychology.com team, where I have more learning opportunities and the sector is more aligned with my passion for mental wellbeing.
 It was a complete change in direction for me, but one that was perfectly aligned to my needs.

-We may be afraid of closing doors, and perhaps see them as a risk to our comfort and stability.
+We may be afraid of closing doors and perhaps see them as a risk to our comfort and stability.
 But sometimes, not having space for a new door to open could be the even bigger risk on our path to fulfillment.